 MiSight® 1 day

-Coopervision, a world leader in myopia management for children, has announced new seven-year findings from its pivotal MiSight® 1 day contact lens clinical trial.
+CooperVision, a world leader in myopia management for children, has announced new seven-year findings from its pivotal MiSight® 1 day contact lens clinical trial.
 MiSight® contact lens therapy studies have shown it is effective in slowing myopia progression in children by an average of 50% over six years.

 • Myopia (shortsightedness) prevalence continues to grow and affect children worldwide.